 "Troutie, bonny little fellow," said she, "am not I the most beautiful queen in the world?"

-"Oh ! indeed you are not."
+"Oh! indeed you are not."
 "Who then?"
 "Why, Gold-tree, your daughter."

-"Oh! well, she is not alive.
-It is a year since I put the poisoned stab into her finger."

-"Oh! indeed she is not dead at all, at all."

-Silver-tree went home, and begged the king to put the long-ship in order, for that she was going to see her dear Gold-tree, as it was so long since she saw her.
+"Oh! well, it is long since she was living.
+It is a year since I ate her heart and liver."
+"Oh! indeed she is not dead.
+She is married to a great prince abroad."
+Silver-tree went home, and begged the king to put the long-ship in order, and said, "I am going to see my dear Gold-tree, for it is so long since I saw her."
 The long-ship was put in order, and they went away.
 It was Silver-tree herself that was at the helm, and she steered the ship so well that they were not long at all before they arrived.
 The prince was out hunting on the hills.
-Gold-tree knew her father's ship coming.
+Gold-tree knew the longship of her father coming.